 New Zealand is currently seriously disadvantaged by a loophole that means that people do not pay GST or duty on low-value purchases (generally goods less than $400 in value) when they buy from foreign websites.
 This creates a reverse tariff which unfairly discriminates against Kiwi retailers.
-Booksellers NZ are working hard alongside Retail NZ to level the playing field for local retailers including our membership bookstores.
+Booksellers NZ have worked hard alongside Retail NZ for many years to level the playing field for local retailers including our membership bookstores.

 Booksellers NZ firmly believes it is the responsibility of parliament to ensure GST is a universal tax by requiring all retailers – whether they operate online, in bricks-and-mortar stores, or a combination of both – to fulfil their obligation to collect sales tax.
 See Lincoln speaking on this to Fairfax recently.